neuralmagic/deepsparse/src/deepsparse/server/README.md

 __ __
 ### Multiple Model Inference
 To serve multiple models you can easily build a `config.yaml` file.
-In the sample yaml below, we are defining two BERT models to be served by the `deepsparse.server` for the question answering task:
+In the sample YAML file below, we are defining two BERT models to be served by the `deepsparse.server` for the question answering task:

 ```
 models: